Ma-e-da/partnerproof/README.md

-This is my project at ETHOnline 2024 hackathon - August 23 – September 13, 2024 - .
+# This is a project at ETHOnline 2024 hackathon

-# What's PartnerProof?
+##  - August 23 – September 13, 2024 -
-**App which prove your relationship with your partner.**
+# App which prove your relationship with your partner

 ![Banner_640*360](https://github.com/user-attachments/assets/165a782d-1874-4e5f-b383-e2f7d69f6bfb)

 ## Pain Points